odk-x/docs/odkx-src/cold-chain-tour.rst

 This document guides you through the :doc:`cold-chain-intro`, named Cold Chain.
 This application is stateful and does not have a single workflow to follow.
 Therefore it is organized by area of interest, with each classification broken down into different workflows and modules contained within it.
 Each individual module contains both a brief description of the purpose and function of the module, as well as an overview of how that functionality is implemented.

-You can view a visual walkthrough of the Cold Chain workflows `here <https://youtu.be/qX6VJnI6JnM>`_ on our YouTube channel.
+You can view a visual walk through of the Cold Chain workflows `here <https://youtu.be/qX6VJnI6JnM>`_ on our YouTube channel.

 .. note::